heritai/ml_challenge_emergency_response/README.md

 # Emergency Response Time Prediction

-This repository presents a robust machine learning framework designed to predict emergency response times.
-By integrating diverse datasets including emergency event logs, vehicle telemetry, and routing information from OSRM (Open Source Routing Machine), the framework aims to deliver highly accurate and actionable predictions.
+This repository presents a robust machine learning framework designed to predict critical emergency response times.
+By integrating diverse datasets, including emergency event logs, vehicle telemetry, and routing information from OSRM (Open Source Routing Machine), the framework aims to deliver highly accurate and actionable predictions.

 ## Overview

 The core objective of this project is to develop machine learning models capable of accurately forecasting one of two critical emergency response time metrics:

-*   `delta selection-departure`: The time elapsed from an emergency vehicle's selection to its actual departure.
+*   `delta selection-departure`: The time elapsed from an emergency vehicle's selection to its actual departure from the station.
 *   `delta departure-presentation`: The duration from an emergency vehicle's departure until its arrival at the incident location.

 The codebase is structured into modular components covering data loading, feature engineering, model selection, training, and evaluation.
 This design ensures maintainability, scalability, and ease of extension for future enhancements.